FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/competitive-karuta.md

 - Touching it.
 - Swiping it and other nearby cards away from the territory.
 This is called *fuda-oshi* (札押し, 'pushing cards away')

-A player may grab a card from either of the two territories.
+A player may grab a card from either of the two territories it appears in.

-**The first player to grab the correct Torifuda takes it into a face-down stack beside them:**
+**The first player to grab the correct Torifuda takes it into a face-down stack beside them.
+In addition:**
 - If it was grabbed from their own territory, the game continues as normal.
-- If it was grabbed from their opponent's territory, then the player gives one card from their territory to the opponent, who then places it into their own territory.
+- If it was grabbed **from their opponent**'s territory, then the **player gives one Torifuda** from their territory **to the opponent**, who then places it into their own territory.
-- If both players grabbed the Torifuda at the same time, it is taken by the player whose territory the Torifuda is in.
+- If both players grabbed the Torifuda at the **same time**, it is **taken by the player whose territory the Torifuda is in**.

 > Due to the nature of the game, it is inevitable that there will be cases where some of the Torifuda will be thrown away from their original position.
 At this point, the players must **put the scattered Torifuda back into their original positions**, **while raising one of their arms up** to signal the reader to wait until they finish putting back the cards.